Dense Depth Distillation with Out-of-Distribution Simulated Images: Experimental Analyses

 \subsubsection{Datasets}

-\paragraph{NYU-v2 \cite{NYUv2}} The NYU-v2 dataset is the benchmark most commonly used for depth estimation.
+\paragraph{NYU-v2 \citep{NYUv2}} The NYU-v2 dataset is the benchmark most commonly used for depth estimation.
+The depth range is 0 to 10 meters.
 It is captured by Microsoft Kinect with an original resolution of $640 \times 480$, and contains 464 indoor scenes.
 Among them, 249 scenes are chosen for training, and 215 scenes are used for testing.
-We use the pre-processed data by Hu et al. \cite{Hu2019RevisitingSI,hu2019analysis} with approximately 50,000 unique pairs of an image and a depth map with the resolution of 640$\times$480.
+We use the pre-processed data by Hu et al. \citep{Hu2019RevisitingSI,hu2019analysis} with approximately 50,000 unique pairs of an image and a depth map with a resolution of 640$\times$480.
 Following most previous studies, we resize the images to 320$\times$240 pixels and then crop their central parts of 304$\times$228 pixels as inputs.
 For testing, we use the official small subset of 654 RGBD pairs.

-\paragraph{ScanNet \cite{dai2017scannet}} ScanNet is a large-scale RGBD dataset that contains 2.5 million RGBD images.
-We randomly and uniformly select a subset of approximately 50,000 samples from the training splits of 1513 scenes for training, and evaluate the models on the test set of another 100 scenes with 17K RGB pairs.
-We apply the same image pre-processing methods, that is, image resizing and cropping as utilized on the NYU-v2 dataset.
+\paragraph{ScanNet \citep{dai2017scannet}} ScanNet is a large-scale RGBD dataset that contains 2.5 million RGBD images.
+The depth range is 0 to 6 meters.
+We randomly and uniformly select a subset of approximately 50,000 samples from the training splits of 1513 scenes for training and evaluate the models on the test set of another 100 scenes with 17K RGB pairs.
+We apply the same image pre-processing methods, such as image resizing and cropping, as utilized on the NYU-v2 dataset.

-\paragraph{SceneNet \cite{mccormac2016scenenet}} SceneNet is a large-scale synthesized dataset that contains 5 Million RGBD indoor images from over 15,000 synthetic trajectories.
+\paragraph{SceneNet \citep{mccormac2016scenenet}} SceneNet is a large-scale synthesized dataset that contains 5 Million RGBD indoor images from over 15,000 synthetic trajectories.
 Each trajectory has 300 rendered frames.
 The original image resolution is 320$\times$240.
 Thus, we only apply the center crop to yield an image resolution of 304$\times$228.

 We sample two subsets from 1000 indoor scenes of the official validation set.
 The two subsets have 50,000 and 300,000 images, respectively, and are denoted by $\mathcal{X}'_1$ and $\mathcal{X}'_2$ in the following texts.
 Detailed information on the datasets used in the experiments is given in Table~\ref{datasets}.